The boundary of chaos for interval mappings: Introduction

 } \end{thmx}

 See page~\pageref{page:Ak} for the definition of the space $\mathcal A^k_{\underline b}(I)$.

-To prove Conjecture II, for smooth mappings, we make use of the hyperbolicy of renormalization of $C^{2+\alpha}$-unimodal mappings with period-doubling combinatorics, \cite{Davie}.
+To prove Conjecture II for certain smooth mappings, we make use of the hyperbolicity of renormalization of $\mathcal C^{2+\alpha}$-unimodal mappings with period-doubling combinatorics, \cite{Davie}.
 See \cite{dFdMP} for the generalization of this result to all bounded combinatorics.
 The hyperbolic structure at the quadratic-like fixed point of renormalization, gives us a means to understand the structure of the set of mappings on the boundary of positive entropy in spaces of mappings with several critical points.
-We let $\mathcal{A}^r_{even, b}(I)$ denote the space of mappings with $b$ critical points all of even order, see page~\pageref{page:Ak}.
+We let $\mathcal{A}^r_{even, b}(I)$ denote the space of mappings with $b$ critical points all of even order, see page~\pageref{page:Aeven}.

-\begin{thmx} {\em An open and dense set of mappings on the boundary of positive entropy in $\mathcal A_{even, b}^r(I),$ $r> 3,$ is a union of disjoint codimension-one manifolds, each of which is contained in the basin of a unimodal, quadratic-like fixed point of renormalization. } \end{thmx} Specifically, the dense set of mappings which can be decomposed into codimension-one manifolds consists of mappings with all critical points non-degenerate and with exactly one solenoidal attractor.
+\begin{thmx} {\em There exists an open and dense set of mappings contained in the boundary of positive entropy in $\mathcal A_{even, b}^r(I),$ $r> 3,$ which is a union of disjoint codimension-one submanifolds of $\mathcal A_{even, b}^r(I),$ and each of these submanifolds is contained in the basin of a unimodal, quadratic-like fixed point of renormalization. } \end{thmx} Specifically, the dense set of mappings which can be decomposed into codimension-one manifolds consists of mappings with all critical points non-degenerate and with exactly one solenoidal attractor.
 The boundaries of these manifolds contain mappings where the solenoidal attractor contains more than one critical point.
-Since we do not know that sets of such mappings are manifolds, we are unable to obtain the cellular decomposition of the boundary of positive entropy.
+Since we do not know that sets of such mappings are manifolds, we are unable to obtain the cellular decomposition of the boundary of positive entropy for smooth mappings.